chancejohnstone/piRF/README.md

 ```

 Prediction intervals are generated for each of the methods implemented
-using train and test datasets constructed from the *airfoil* data.
+using train and test data sets constructed from the *airfoil* data.

 ``` r
 method_vec <- c("quantile", "oob", "bcqrf", "cqrf", "bop", "hdi", "brf")